← benbybenjacobs.com

 NovemberFirewheel (late)

 Continuous color from March through November — about 9 months of bloom.
+Planting mid-April, we skip the March row entirely and catch only the tail end of Phlox's April bloom; everything else is on schedule.

 Spring action plan